Friday, December 20, 2013

 Gina: Very.
 I love everything about being female and being my authentic self.
 I love my life ~ the heartwarming moments and the moments of pure heartache.
 I strive to live each day to the fullest.
 I strive to each day, think, laugh, and feel so deeply that my emotions are moved.

-Monika: Gina, thank you for the interview!
+Monika: Gina, thank you for this wonderful conversation!

 All the photos: courtesy of Gina Leigh Duncan.